 If he did order a strike against Iran it would lead to heightened tension and probably more incidents - but such things do not automatically spiral into war.
 E.g. the “tanker war” in the 1980s between the US and Iran (during the war between Iran and Iraq) didn’t spiral into a war between US and Iran.
 Pakistan downing an Indian fighter pilot didn’t spiral into war.

-This is another article I'm writing to support people we help in the Facebook Doomsday Debunked group, that find us because they get scared, sometimes to the point of suicide, by such stories.
+This is another article I'm writing to support people we help in the Facebook Doomsday Debunked group, sometimes to the point of feeling suicidal, by such stories. .
 Do share this with your friends if you find it useful, as they may be panicking too.

 NO PERSONAL RISK FOR MOST PEOPLE